FBI ends investigation of car wreck at Niagara Falls bridge, no indication of terrorism

 “A search of the scene revealed no explosive materials, and no terrorism nexus was identified,” the FBI’s Buffalo office said in a statement.
 “The matter has been turned over to the Niagara Falls Police Department as a traffic investigation.”

-The Rainbow Bridge has about 6,000 vehicles cross it each day, according to the U.S. Federal Highway Administration’s National Bridge Inventory.
+About 6,000 vehicles cross the Rainbow Bridge each day, according to the U.S. Federal Highway Administration’s National Bridge Inventory.
+The short, steel bridge offers scenic views of the falls.

 Witness Rickie Wilson, a Niagara Falls tour guide, was by his parked car nearby and turned around when he saw something in the air.